 Here are some useful channel configurations:

-Direct channels for one-to-one messaging between two users.
+Direct channels for one-to-one in-app messaging between two users.
 You can make these channels private to keep the messages secure between the users.

-Group channels for many-to-many messaging between multiple users.
+Group channels for many-to-many in-app messaging between multiple users.
 For instance, a chat room for your family, or for a group of friends.
 You can make these channels made public to allow anyone to join, or make them private and only allow select users to join them.

 Broadcast channels for announcements, polls, and other situations in which you want to broadcast messages in a one-to-many arrangement.